Ch4120N/CGBL/README.md

 You Should Have Received A Copy Of The  Charon General Black License Along With This Program.
 If Not, See < http://Ch4120N.github.io/CGBL/>
 ```

+If you're interested in learning more about the Charon General Black License and how it can benefit your projects, visit the [!Charon General Black License page](https://ch4120n.github.io/CGBL/).